 After pouring over hundreds of samples and styles, Cheri helped Cassandra narrow down her selection to Hunter Douglas Provenance Woven Woods Shades.
 And to keep these beauties from letting in unwanted light, Cheri recommended a blackout liner to help darken the room at night.

 With the fun details nailed down, it was time to discuss the window treatment’s functionality.
 Being a master bedroom, privacy was a concern, however having the shades drawn 24/7 to avoid prying eyes didn’t sound appealing.
 So, Cheri recommended the Top-Down/Bottom-Up feature.
 This would allow Cassandra’s woven shades to be positioned anywhere within the window.

 Are you ready for the final reveal?

 The Beautiful Results

 When we asked Cassandra what she loved most about her new window treatments, she said the warmth/texture they provided behind her bed and the ability to position them anywhere within the window was a TOTAL GAME-CHANGER.

 For more fun project details and behind the scene extras, visit Cassandra’s blog – Coco Kelley.

 Cheers to another amazing transformation by the Decorview design team.
 Excited to start your window treatments project?
-Click to sign-up for a free in-home consultation with a Decorview designer local to you!
+Click to sign-up for a free virtual or in-home consultation with a Decorview designer local to you!
 We have a network of hundreds of designers across the U.S. and Canada.

 Can’t get enough of these design projects, check out more of our favorites: Stylist Emily Henderson’s Mountain House / HGTV Star Orlando Soria’s Condo / Actor Barret Foa’s Hollywood Home / Design Milk’s Living Room